-- With the exception of the School Experience module, trainees are entitled to resit failed assessment items for modules that are awarded a fail grade, unless the failure was due to non-attendance. - A trainee who fails a level 7 module may choose to be reassessed in the module at level 6. - Re-assessment items are graded at D-. - If a trainee is unsuccessful in the reassessment, they have the right to retake the module. - A trainee who fails the School Experience module may be permitted by the Examination Board to retake the module.
-The Board will determine the form, duration and timing of the retake. - A trainee who fails 60 credits or more after exhausting all reassessment opportunities may be required to withdraw from the University.
+- A trainee who fails a level 7 module may choose to be reassessed in the module at level 6. - If successful in academic reassessment item(s) the trainee will be awarded the maximum outcome of a D-.
+If a trainee is unsuccessful in the reassessment, they have the right to retake the module. - A trainee who fails 60 credits or more after exhausting all reassessment opportunities may be required to withdraw from the University. - For the School Experience module, trainees are entitled to resit failed assessment items for modules that are awarded a fail grade